-Kira Lapinsky is currently in her first semester in the M.A.
-Art History/Museum Studies Certificate program.
-She is enrolled in Methodology and Approaches of Art History and Museum Studies I this fall.
+Theresa Nelson is currently in her second semester in the M.A.
+Art History and Museum Studies Certificate program.
+She was enrolled in Methodology and Approaches of Art History and Museum Studies in the fall.
+For the spring semester, she is enrolled in Dr. Barnes’ seminar ARHS515: Art of Spain and Her Colonies and Dr. Shirey’s seminar ARHS535: Seeing Otherness: Afropean Intersections.

-Where did you go as an undergrad and what did you study?
+Where did you go as an undergraduate and what did you study?

 What drew you to the University St. Thomas?

-What advice would you give someone considering the Graduate Art History/Museum Studies Certificate program?
+What advice would you give someone thinking of coming to the St. Thomas M.A. in Art History and Museum Studies Certificate program?

 What are you currently interested in?